Zane Grey: Marriage and family

 But I love to be free.
 I cannot change my spots.
 The ordinary man is satisfied with a moderate income, a home, wife, children, and all that. ...
 But I am a million miles from being that kind of man and no amount of trying will ever do any good ...
 I shall never lose the spirit of my interest in women.

 After they married in 1905, Dolly gave up her teaching career.
 They moved to a farmhouse at the confluence of the Lackawaxen and Delaware rivers, in Lackawaxen, Pennsylvania, where Grey's mother and sister joined them.
 (This house, now preserved and operated as the Zane Grey Museum, is listed on the National Register of Historic Places.)
 Grey finally ceased his dental practice to work full-time on his nascent literary pursuits.
 Dolly's inheritance provided an initial financial cushion.

 Early writing career

 While Dolly managed Grey's career and raised their three children, including son Romer Zane Grey, over the next two decades Grey often spent months away from the family.
 He fished, wrote, and spent time with his many mistresses.
 While Dolly knew of his behavior, she seemed to view it as his handicap rather than a choice.
 Throughout their life together, he highly valued her management of his career and their family, and her solid emotional support.
 In addition to her considerable editorial skills, she had good business sense and handled all his contract negotiations with publishers, agents, and movie studios.
-All his income was split fifty-fifty with her; from her "share," she covered all family expenses.
+All of his income was split fifty-fifty with her; from her "share," she covered all family expenses.
 Their considerable correspondence shows evidence of his lasting love for her despite his infidelities and personal emotional turmoil.